buanzo/weblorean/README.md

 ## Installation

-First, you need to clone the weblorean repositorio, or download it (github provides the necessary options at https://github.com/buanzo/weblorean).
+First, you need to clone the weblorean repository, or download it (github provides the necessary options at https://github.com/buanzo/weblorean).

 ```